-Hampden Historical Society to host book signing at annual book, bake and yard sale
+Hampden Historical Society to Host Book Signing at Annual Book, Bake and Yard Sale

 Saturday, June 10, 2017 8 a.m. to 1 p.m.

-The society meets at 7 p.m. on the fourth Monday of the month April-October.
-Meetings are open to the public.
-The society also houses an extensive archive that includes town records, maps, and photographs, as well as genealogical information.
-The museum and archives are open 10 a.m.-4 p.m. each Tuesday April-October or by appointment.
+The Society meets at 7:00 p.m. on the fourth Monday evening of the month from April through October.
+Meetings are open to the public and all are invited to attend.
+The Society also houses an extensive archive that includes town records, maps, and photographs as well as genealogical information.
+The Museum and Archives are open each Tuesday from 10:00 a.m. to 4:00 p.m.
+April through October or by appointment.

 This post was contributed by a community member.
 Submit your news →